Meet Neecy Jones

 I'm Neecy Jones, a Spiritual Motivational Speaker, Counselor and Group Facilitator in Essex County NJ

 I'm also a Domestic Violence, Me-Too Victim and Healed Survivor, as well as a Recovering Drug Addict, 31 years clean.

-When I was a little girl, I often wondered how come I could read and talk to myself, and nobody could hear that voice but me.
+When I was a little girl, I often wondered how I could read and talk to myself, and nobody could hear that voice but me.
 Later in life, I learned my internal voice could be my friend or my enemy.
-My "silent voice" attempted to control me, making me feel less than, and eventually tried to destroy me.
-Once I broke ties with my physical abusers, I still needed to heal from an emotional enemy, which turned out to be me.

 I lived through my abuse, but it wasn't until years later did I learn I was simply a survivor.
 I wanted more for my life.

-With hard work, help and the support of others, I became a healed survivor.
+With hard work, help and support from others, I became a healed survivor.

-Becoming a healthy survivor afforded me a genuine peaceful life.
-I no longer had to pretend to be happy, because I authentically was happy.
+Becoming a healed survivor afforded me a genuine peaceful life.
+I no longer had to pretend to be happy, because I was authentically happy.